arenaxr/arena-renderfusion/README.md

-# ARENA Hybrid Rendering for Unity
+# RenderFusion on ARENA using Unity

-Enable Hybrid Rendering on [ARENA](https://arenaxr.org/) using Unity for remote rendering!
+RenderFusion on [ARENA](https://arenaxr.org/) using Unity for remote rendering!

 <img alt="" src="Documentation~/images/demo.png">